OpenCrystalCaves/OpenCrystalCaves/README.md

 Features that are missing:

 - Loading and saving games.
-- Exiting levels.
-- Items.
+- Some items.
-- Enemies.
+- Some enemies.
 - (and much more).

 ## Differences with Crystal Caves